CargoCodes/winux/README.md

 `Warning!
 Installing this library in a Linux OS or in a OS X (mac) machine may cause system commands overriding, which could become a serious problem.
-The code is ment to not work in non-Windows systems, but in Unix OSes it could overwite and"hide" the commands it provides.`
+The code is ment to not work in non-Windows systems, but in Unix OSes it could overwite and "hide" the commands it provides.`